devarshshah15/savitar/CODE_OF_CONDUCT.md

  address, without explicit permission
 * Other conduct which could reasonably be considered inappropriate in a professional setting
+* Using derogatory terms to denounce an individual based on race, ethnicity, or sex.

 ## Expected Behavior